What is the best timing?

 If you family is travelling to be together, the logistics can get tricky.
 Ideally, book your photo shoot a few days after your family arrives, allowing time for travel delays, travel fatigue/jet lag and for each family to settle in and catch up.

-Outdoor shoots are scheduled an hour or two before sunset, depending on the duration of your shoot.
+Outdoor shoots are scheduled just after sunrise or before sunset, depending on the duration of your shoot.
 This is when the sun is low on the horizon and light is soft, golden and most flattering.

 Choose a suitable location